Can I Claim A Medicare Rebate For My Breast Reduction Surgery?

 - So if your procedure is currently eligible for a rebate under Medicare, it may be best to consider having your procedure performed sooner rather than later.

 What Plastic Surgery procedures might Medicare cover in relation to eligibility for a rebate?

 The answer to this question can also vary, and it depends on the patient’s needs and other health and well-being factors.
 Medicare may sometimes offer partial rebates on:

 - Facial or Nose Reconstructive Plastic Surgery after an accident or trauma

 - corrective Rhinoplasty (nasal area reshaping) to rectify an obstructed nasal passage

-- corrective Rhinoplasty when your breathing is impaired by a nose injury, deviated septum or other type of
+- corrective Rhinoplasty when your breathing is impaired by a nose injury deviated septum or other types of

 nasal structural abnormality